 Sandra Simpson joined the law faculty as an Assistant Professor of Legal Research and Writing in August 2007 and was promoted to Associate Professor in August of 2012.
+Dean Simpson was promoted to Associate Dean for Academic Affairs in June of 2013.
 Prior to joining the law faculty at Gonzaga Law School, she spent three years teaching at Whitworth University in Spokane, Washington.
 Before entering the teaching field, Dean Simpson spent two years in general practice in Iowa City, Iowa, and five years as an employment defense litigator for Workland and Witherspoon, P.L.L.C., in Spokane, Washington.

 In addition to teaching, Dean Simpson is actively pursuing her passion and commitment to respecting all human life from conception to natural death.
 To this end, she has published articles in the area of the death penalty and protecting caregivers in the workplace.
 As a co-director for the Institute for Law Teaching and Learning, Dean Simpson also researches, publishes, and speaks in the area of assessment and teaching pedagogy.